-The device supports both SYSLOG and SMTP alerts.
+SYSLOG and SMTP are two warning methods supported by the system.
 Check the corresponding box to enable the system event warning method you want.
-Please note that the checkboxes will gray out if SYSLOG or SMTP is disabled.
+Please note that the checkbox cannot be checked when SYSLOG or SMTP is disabled.

-Label Description System Cold Start Sends out alerts when the system is restarted Power Status Sends out alerts when power is up or down

-SNMP Authentication Sends out alert when SNMP authentication fails
+Label Description System Cold Start Sends out alerts when the system is restarted Power Status Sends out alerts when power is up or down SNMP Authentication Sends out alert when SNMP authentication fails Failure O-Ring Topology Sends out alerts when O-Ring topology changes Change

-Failure

-O-Ring Topology Change Sends out alerts when O-Ring topology changes

 Port Event ■ Disable

 SYSLOG / SMTP event ■ Link Up

 ■ Link Down

 ■ Link Up & Link Down

 Apply Click to activate the configurations

-Help Shows help file
+Help hows help file